mnismt/codyplusplus/README.md

 - `codyPlusPlus.fileThreshold`: The maximum number of files allowed before showing a warning message.
 Default is 15.
 - `codyPlusPlus.excludedFileTypes`: List of file extensions to exclude from being added to Cody.
 Default is [".exe", ".bin"].
+- `codyPlusPlus.excludedFolders`: List of folders to exclude from being added to Cody.

 To configure this setting in two ways: